JDIVE/claude-code-docker/README.md

 - **Development Tools**: Complete CLI toolkit for modern development
 - **Shared Environment**: VS Code and Claude Code in the same container

+## Security Notice

+⚠️ **Important**: VS Code Server runs without authentication by default.
+The container binds to `localhost:8443` only.
+- **DO NOT** expose port 8443 publicly without authentication
+- Use SSH tunneling or Cloudflare Access for remote access
+- See DEPLOYMENT.md for secure remote access setup

 ## Included Tools

 ### Core Development